mybucks-online/app/README.md

 ## Summary

 Mybucks.online is a **password-only, self-custodial cryptocurrency wallet** built with [React.js](https://react.dev).
-It generates a private key from your password using an industry-standard, verified **one-way hash function**.
+It generates a private key from your password and passcode using an industry-standard, verified **one-way hash function**.
 Your private key forms your account, allowing you to transfer, receive, and hold your crypto assets permanently.

 ## How to Use

 1. Visit `app.mybucks.online`.
 2. Input your password, confirmation, and passcode.
+  Test credentials:
+    password: **DemoAccount5&**
+    passcode: **112324**
 3. Click `Open`.

 (This process is the same for both initial opening and all subsequent uses.)